Tanglement

 PuzzleMaster

-Puzzle Master in Canada also offers nice lighter-weight tanglements.
+Puzzle Master in Canada offers very nice lighter-weight tanglements.
+Several unique designs, including new (and difficult) designs by Dick Hess!

 Annihilator